 with eigenvalue,

 For non-zero energy the DOS $\tilde{n}(\tilde{E})$ of $\hat{\tilde{H}}$ is related to the DOS $ n_\alpha(E)$ and $n_\beta(E)$ on sub-parts $\alpha$ and $\beta$ by,

 These relations show that the spectrum of a bipartite lattice with first-neighbor TB coupling is necessarily symmetrical with respect to the on-site energy of the orbitals (here $E_D=0$).
-This symmetry is lifted if we introduce TB couplings beyond the nearest neighbours, but the results we present in the following still give good qualitative behavior, as we have verified in the case of the BLG\,\cite{Missaoui18}.
+This symmetry is lifted if we introduce TB couplings beyond the nearest neighbors, but the results we present in the following still give good qualitative behavior, as we have verified in the case of the BLG\,\cite{Missaoui18}.

-We now analyze the average local density of states $\tilde{n}_i(\tilde{E})$ (LDOS) of $\hat{\tilde{H}}$ in presence of vacancies located in a single sublattice, where $i$ is the index of a sublattice.
-Vacancies in a single sublattice ($\alpha$ or $\beta$) creates midgap states at $E=0$ that are not coupled together \cite{Brouwer02,Pereira08a}.
-Thoses midgap states at $E=0$ are not drawn in DOS shown in this section.
+We now analyze the average local density of states $\tilde{n}_i(\tilde{E})$ (LDOS) of $\hat{\tilde{H}}$ in the presence of vacancies located in a single sublattice, where $i$ is the index of the sublattice.
+Vacancies in a single sublattice ($\alpha$ or $\beta$) create midgap states at $E=0$ that are not coupled \cite{Brouwer02,Pereira08a}.
+Those midgap states at $E=0$ are not drawn in DOS shown in this section.

 0.5cm

 {\it Effective Hamiltonian for monolayer graphene (MLG).}